MahamJahangir/IR-Project/README.md

 # HOW TO RUN THIS PROJECT

-Download the repository to your local computer using link: https://github.com/MahamJahangir/IR-Project and then download the required datasets as well.
+Download the repository to your local computer using link:

+https://github.com/MahamJahangir/IR-Project

+and then download the required datasets as well.
 Links for the datasets selected for this project are:
 -	https://archive.ics.uci.edu/ml/datasets/DBWorld+e-mails
 -	https://archive.ics.uci.edu/ml/datasets/Legal+Case+Reports
 -	https://archive.ics.uci.edu/ml/datasets/Sentence+Classification

-There are separate python file for each dataset in the repository.
+There are three separate python file for each dataset in the repository.
 - Algorithms on SENTENCE CORPUS DATA.ipynb
 - Algorithms on SENTENCE dbworld.ipynb
 - IR_LegalDataset_v1.ipynb

-You can run them individually to see the result of our analysis on each dataset.
+You can execute them separately to see the analysis on each dataset.

 # Reason for choosing the datasets
 We have chosen three datasets for our project.
 These are: